qrvey/partner-portal/docs/ui-docs/dataviews/exporting.md

 <div style="text-align: justify">

-You can export both data and visualizations from the analyze tab of your dataset.
+You can export data and visualizations from the analyze tab of your dataset.

 ## Complete Datasets / Views

-In the upper-right corner of the the **Analyze** tab you’ll find the download link, which will allow for the download of your complete dataset in CSV format, or the complete **Summary**, **Custom** or **Metric** view in either JPG or PDF formats.
+In the upper-right corner of the the **Analyze** tab you’ll find the download link, which will allow for the export of your complete, or filtered, dataset in CSV format, or the complete **Summary**, **Custom** or **Metric** view in either JPG or PDF formats.

 **Note**: For larger datasets, it may take up to a few minutes for your CSV download to  generate.